 Mass Spectrometers

 Mass spectrometers produce spectra which show intensity as a function of mass-to-charge ratio.
-This is done by ionising the sample to be studied, supplying the ions with kinetic energy, and directing them through a magnetic field.
+This is done by ionising the sample, supplying the ions with kinetic energy, and directing them through a magnetic field.
 The ions are then deflected by the field.
 Those with a lower mass-to-charge ratio are deflected more, and those with a higher mass-to-charge ratio are deflected less.

 Nuclear Magnetic Resonance Spectrometers